Debra Weeks: Reality television

 Moving into executive slots, Debra developed and produced multiple reality television projects for network and cable as the surge of reality programming began.

-Debra joined with Nash Entertainment, to manage the development and production of NBC's "World's Most Amazing Videos".
-The series continued production for NBC's Spike TV.
+Debra joined with Nash Entertainment, to manage the development and production of NBC's World's Most Amazing Videos.

-The Travel Channel's celebrity-driven "Road Trip" series debuted in 2001 along with the three travel magazine series- "Forbidden Places, "Destination Danger", and "Dangerous Roads".
+The Travel Channel's celebrity-driven Road Trip series debuted in 2001 along with the three travel magazine series-Forbidden Places, Destination Danger, and Dangerous Roads.

-TLC's "World's Best Kept Secrets" premiered in 2000.
-TLC's successful "For Better or Worse(series)" followed in 2003–2005, beginning the "wedding genre" docudrama.
+TLC's World's Best Kept Secrets premiered in 2000.
+TLC's successful For Better or Worse followed in 2003–2005, beginning the "wedding genre" docudrama.

-For Fox TV in 2003 Weeks executive produced the "caught on tape" studio audience show "Totally Outrageous Behavior", and for Discovery in 2009 the docudrama, "Moments of Impact".
+For Fox in 2003, Weeks executive produced the caught on tape studio audience show Totally Outrageous Behavior, and for Discovery Channel in 2009 with Moments of Impact.

-Debra worked with Court TV to rebrand the channel as it transitioned to TruTV by developing and producing the defining reality "clip show" franchise "Most Shocking," debuting in 2006; continuing with "Most Daring", "Crisis Point", and the countdown show "Top 20 Most Shocking".
-The TruTV reality franchises continued with the comedic cross-genre "Clipaholics" 2012 and the docu-soap "Caught Red-Handed", also in 2012.
+Debra worked with Court TV to rebrand the channel as it transitioned to TruTV by developing and producing the defining reality clip show franchise Most Shocking, debuting in 2006; continuing with Most Daring, Crisis Point, and the countdown show Top 20 Most Shocking.
+The TruTV reality franchises continued with the comedic cross-genre Clipaholics 2012 and the docu-soap Caught Red Handed, also in 2012.

 Network and digital landscape evolution

-In April 2012 "AXS TV", the newly formed partnership between HDNet, Ryan Seacrest, Anschutz Entertainment Group(AEG), and CAA tapped Debra Weeks as Executive Producer to develop and launch its live entertainment programming block, "AXSLive".
+In April 2012, AXS TV, the newly formed partnership between HDNet, Ryan Seacrest, Anschutz Entertainment Group (AEG), and CAA tapped Debra Weeks as Executive Producer to develop and launch its live entertainment programming block, "AXSLive".

 The successful launch of the new programming block was described as "the pop-culture equivalent of ESPN's SportsCenter" and premiered in July 2012 on the newly rebranded AXS TV network.

-In 2014, Weeks joined Sean Combs' new Revolt (TV network) as a network Executive Producer.
+In 2014, Weeks joined Sean Combs' new Revolt channel as a network Executive Producer.